Dog Scared of Fireworks or Thunderstorms?

-Dogs who are afraid of thunderstorms and fireworks may pant, drool, pace, whine, try to escape, cower and shake, have house training accidents or even destroy furniture.
+Dogs who are afraid of thunderstorms and dogs scared of fireworks may pant, drool, pace, whine, try to escape, cower and shake, have house training accidents or even destroy furniture.
 It is very important to help your dog as soon as you see these fears start to stop them from getting worse.

-It will help your dog if you stay with him during storms or fireworks and allow him to be in a space he is most comfortable in.
+It will help your dog if you stay with him during thunderstorms or fireworks and allow him to be in a space he is most comfortable in.
 Some dogs prefer their crate, while others prefer your lap or--believe it or not--the bathtub!
 You may find it helpful to turn on the fan, TV or radio to help block the noise a bit.

 One of the most effective and long lasting things you can do for your dog is to follow a desensitization training program.